matoanbach/RHCSA/RHCSA Theory/Module 4: Performing Daily Administration Tasks/Lesson 12 - Managing Software.md

 - `ls /etc/yum.repos.d`

 ### Using GPG keys
-- To ensure that packages have not been tampered with, GPG keys can be used
-- A repository GPG key is used to sign all packages and before installing the package, its signature is checked
-- To do this, you'll need a local GPG key to be present
-- To make accessing trusted repositories easier, use the gpgcheck=0 option in the repository client file
+- GPG signatures prove that RPMs come from the right source and haven'y been tampered with.
+- How it works:
+    1. The repository maintainer signs each package with their private GPG key.
+    2. Your system uses the corresponding public key to check that signature before installing
+- How to use:
+    1. Import the repo's public key `rpm --import /path/to/RPM-GPG-KEY`
+    2. In your repo file (`/etc/yum.repos.d/*.repo`), enable checking
+    ```txt
+    gpgcheck=1
+    gpgkey=file:///path/to/RPM-GPG-KEY
+    ```
+- You can set `gpgcheck=0` to skip verification (not recommended unless you fully trust the source)

 ## 12.3 Managing Packages with `dnf`
 - `dnf` was created to be intuitive